top of page

 a Savage River brown

-Fly fishing for trout on the North Branch of the Potomac
+Trout fishing on the North Branch of the Potomac River

 The North Branch of the Potomac is no less intimidating, although there are portions of that water in the area of Barnum that provide easy access for fishing from the bank.
 My favorite area was downstream of Barnum, where large boulders provided shelter for some sizeable trout that were enticed by a dry-dropper rig trailing a nymph or midge pattern.
 There are also some good access points off the highway downstream of Westernport.